My Collection of Record casting Reels.

 It is the special 'luxe version with the spool tension knob. (see larger image below)

 Produced 1950-63 Marketed as the inexpensive reel for even the youngest family member, it ensured ABU was for all.
 This was produced after the discontinued 1400 model.
 It was the first reel to have aluminium side-plates.
-Thee colour variations exist in hammer metal finish which were dark green, light green and rarely seen in red as well as the black versions I spied on display in the ABU Museum in Swedem.
+Four colour variations exist in hammer metal finish which were dark green, the most common light green and rarely seen in red as well as the black versions I spied on display in the ABU Museum in Swedem.
 A forgery was made and called the “Cadillac”.
-Advice I have received leads me to believe this red version further below is also a standard 1300 forged by re-painted colour from the more common original green Record 1300.
+Advice I have received leads me to believe this red version further below is also a standard 1300 forged by re-painted colour from the more common original green Record 1300 with repressingLHSplate.

 been able to add the red/dark green model to my collection yet!